ohorban/xai-compas/README.md

 SHAP assigns each feature an importance value for a particular prediction that is additive.
 The sum of the SHAP values for all features equals the difference between the model's prediction and the average prediction for all instances.

-For a given instance and prediction model, the SHAP value for feature \(i\) is computed similarly to the Shapley Value:
+For a given instance and prediction model, the SHAP value for feature $i$ is computed similarly to the Shapley Value:

 $$ \text{SHAP}_i(f) = \sum_{S \subseteq N \setminus \{i\}} \frac{{|S|!(|N|-|S|-1)!}}{{|N|!}} [f(S \cup \{i\}) - f(S)] $$